pt3002/Text-Editor-DSA1-Mini-Project/README.md

 # DSA-1 Mini Project - Text Editor
 A tool that allows a user to create and edit documents.
-The user can interact with the text editor through the Status bar, all the features of the text ediotr are listed below.
+The user can interact with the text editor through the Status bar, all the features of the text editor are listed below.
+This text editor is implemented using C language.
 This project has been built as a part of DSA-1 Mini Project.

 # Team
 <a href="https://github.com/ppatil002">112003104 - Pratik Patil</a>